Digital divide in Pakistan: Internet access

-Pakistan is one of the South Asian countries that does have internet services, with 88% of the population having access to it.
+Pakistan has one of the highest internet access rates among South Asian countries, with 88% of the population having some sort of access.
 Internet access in Pakistan began in the 1990s and has continued to grow over the past decades.
-In fact, Pakistan has about 61.34 million internet users in January 2021, an increase of 21% from the previous year.
-However, according to data collected by the World Bank, Pakistan has an overall population of about 221 million people (2020).
-In addition, Pakistan also has about 15 million people who access the internet from their mobile devices.
+Pakistan reported 61.34 million internet users in January 2021 relative to a population of 221 million (according to a 2020 World Bank report), an increase of 21% from the previous year.
+In addition, Pakistan counts around 15 million people who access the internet from mobile devices.

-Pakistan has 5 broadband internet providers and 10 DSL.
-Broadband use through computers is the number one way that people access the internet in Pakistan, with more than 100 million people using it.
+Pakistan has 5 broadband internet providers and 10 DSLs.
+Broadband use through computers is the most common way for Pakistanis to access the internet, with more than 100 million connecting this way.
 The second most popular way that people of Pakistan access the internet is through their cellular devices.
-Even though there are about 61.34 million internet users compared to a large population, Internet in Pakistan is ranked 20th in the world.
+Despite the relative high range of access, Pakistan has one of the slowest internet speeds.
+According to Ookla’s 2024 Speedtest Global Index, Pakistan ranked 100th out of 111 countries in mobile internet speeds, with a mean download speed of 7.85 Megabits per second (MBPS).
+Broadband download speeds ranked 141 of out 158m, with a median broadband download speed of 15.52 MBPS.

 Cell phone coverage

 Currently, Pakistan has four major cell phone providers.
 They are (in order from most to fewest subscribers): Jazz 69.24 million; Telenor 48.94 million; Zong 40.12 million; and Ufone 23.48 million.
 Special Communications Organization (SCOM) operates mainly in the regions of Azad Kashmir and Gilgit-Baltistan, and has 1.42 million subscribers.
 This adds up to a total of 183.20 million subscribers across the country.
 According to the Pakistan Telecommunication Authority, the overall teledensity was 85% in 2021.
-Recently in May 2017, the Pakistani government decided to lower tariffs and taxes on cellular services as well as on mobile phones.
+In May 2017, the Pakistani government decided to lower tariffs and taxes on cellular services as well as on mobile phones.
 The reasons for this decision included years of pressure from the nation's top mobile operators and a World Bank report pointing out Pakistan's high taxing of telecom services in the region.